 The Board has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
-The primary responsibilities, membership and meeting information for the committees of our Board during 2021 are summarized below.
-A copy of the charter of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee is available on our website at www.energyrecovery.com under the links "Investor Relations" - "Corporate Governance."
+From time to time, the Board may establish temporary special committees to address specific matters.
+The primary responsibilities, membership and meeting information for the standing committees of our Board during 2022 are summarized below.
+A copy of the charter of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee is available on our website at www.energyrecovery.com under the links "Investor Relations" - "Corporate Governance."